Union Station (Ogden, Utah): Decline and Preservation

-Rail traffic began to decline sharply after the war ended in 1945, owing mainly to the newfound popularity of both the airline industry and increasing accessibility of automobiles for the average traveler and commuter.
+Rail traffic began to decline sharply after WWII ended in 1945, owing mainly to the newfound popularity of both the airline industry and increasing accessibility of automobiles for the average traveler and commuter.
 By 1950, the number of daily passenger trains was down to 20.
 The construction of the Interstate Highway System continued to pull traffic from both freight and passenger trains into the 1960s.

 By the late 1960's passenger train traffic to Ogden had been reduced to just two trains in each direction daily.
-The United States Postal Service had ended its Railway post office service, leading to the discontinuation of mail trains by 1967.
-The Ogden Union Railway & Depot Co. tore out passenger tracks 6-13, leaving just 5 tracks and three platforms at the once massive station complex.
-Union Pacific and Southern Pacific decided to begin curtailing the operations of the OUR&D and re-absorbed much (but not all) of its infrastructure and employees back into their own operations.
+The USPS had ended its Railway post office service, leading to the discontinuation of mail trains by 1967.
+The OUR&D tore out passenger tracks 6-13, leaving just 5 tracks and three platforms at the once massive station complex.
+UP and SP decided to begin curtailing the operations of the OUR&D and re-absorbed much (but not all) of its infrastructure and employees back into their own operations.
 The commissary was torn down in 1969, marking the end of Ogden as a servicing point for long-distance passenger trains.
 The station building was now empty for most of the day except for what was described as a handful of OUR&D employees handling daily operations.
-The final agreement between the OUR&D and a privately-owned passenger train service for use of the station was signed in 1971.
+The final agreement between the OUR&D and a privately owned passenger train service for use of the station was signed in 1971.